What Is Extreme Gerrymandering?

 What is extreme gerrymandering?

-The term dates to 1812 when Massachusetts Governor Elbridge Gerry signed into law a redistricting plan that included a district that many thought looked like a salamander, leading opponents to nickname the district after him.
+The term dates to 1812 when Massachusetts Governor Elbridge Gerry signed into law a redistricting plan that included a district many thought looked like a salamander, leading opponents to nickname the district after him.

 But, alternatively, you also could draw the districts in a way that Democrats end up with all four seats - essentially trading super-safe districts for more seats.